dart-lang/site-www/src/_guides/language/effective-dart/design.md

 The main exception to this rule is when working with existing APIs that use `dynamic`, especially inside a generic type.
-For example, JSON objects have type `Map<String, dynamic>` and your code will thus need to accept that same type.
+For example, JSON objects have type `Map<String, dynamic>` and your code will need to accept that same type.
 Even so, when using a value from one of these APIs, it's often a good idea to cast it to a more precise type before accessing members.

 ### DO use `Future<void>` as the return type of asynchronous members that do not produce values.